National clinical directors and specialty advisers

 Since 2022 she has been the joint Clinical Director for the Outpatient Recovery and Transformation programme at NHS England.
 She is a member of the Future of Outpatients Strategy steering group and is co-chair of the national Reducing Missed Appointments steering group.

-Dr Sarah Mitchell is Interim National Clinical Director for Palliative and End-of-Life Care for NHS England.
+Dr Sarah Mitchell is National Clinical Director for Palliative and End-of-Life Care for NHS England.
 She works as a General Practitioner at a “DeepEnd” practice and care home in Sheffield and is an Associate Clinical Professor of Palliative Care at the University of Leeds.
-She is committed to improving palliative and end-of-life care for people of all ages, with all conditions, by learning from patient experiences and ensuring services work well together.
-She has interests in improving health inequalities and palliative care in primary care and the community.
+She is committed to improving palliative and end-of-life care for people of all ages, with all conditions, through effective integration and learning from patient experiences.
+Her clinical and academic interests are in improving health inequalities in palliative and end of life care for people from all communities, both adults and children.
 Sarah studied health service design for children and young people with palliative care needs for her PhD.

 Sarah has held leadership roles in Palliative and End-of-Life Care with NHS commissioning and policy organisations, locally, regionally, and nationally for over ten years.
 She has previously been a member of the editorial board for the Cochrane Pain, Palliative and Supportive Care Editorial Board and the Expert Advisory Committee for the NICE Quality Standard Update Panel member: End of Life Care for Adults [QS13], and an Executive Committee member of the Association for Paediatric Palliative Medicine.
 She now Co-Chairs the National Ambitions Partnership for Palliative and End-of-Life Care.